 Getting your team off of email can seem hard, but only if there's not an comprehensive alternative to take its place.
 Instead of using email to communication feedback, then comparing that feedback against the actual marketing file, and then communicating those changes and updates again via email, systems like online proofing can incorporate all of that work into one location.

-2. they've implemented High-Frequency Integrations Between Marketing Collaboration Systems
+2. They've Implemented High-Frequency Integrations Between Marketing Collaboration Systems and Remote Work Tools

 The second area that is of great importance when moving remotely is thoughtful integration between all the different work systems that your team is probably already using to collaborate on a daily basis: task management systems, team chat and collaboration spaces, file sharing, online proofing, design and video software, and more.